mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - The ALF IDF has been updated following a detector array alteration.
 - The LARMOR IDF has been updated following the addition of a new detector to the instrument.
 - Instrument definition for IN4, 5, and 6 at the ILL have been updated
-- REF_L and CNCS has update instrument files and REF_M, ARCS and CNCS are now configured for loading live data.
+- REF_L and CNCS has update instrument files and EQSANS, REF_M, ARCS and CNCS are now configured for loading live data.

 Stability
 ---------